 The main vulnerability is older age, above 70 years of age.
 You will have a reduced respiratory defence if an active smoker; now is a great time to give up.
 Pregnant women are monitored if found to have symptoms for COVID-19 as they are known to be at risk for other viral illnesses, however, to date no data has placed them at an increased risk for the virus.
 The RCOG has made a precautionary recommendation that women healthcare workers who are at greater risk of exposure to infected patients might wish to work in a different setting.
 Whilst this may be a recommendation, there is no convincing evidence that they are at any greater risk.

 If you work or live with a vulnerable group you should take every precaution to prevent the spread of infection.
 Ensure you wash your hands regularly, maintain social distancing when appropriate, and avoid any contact should you begin to feel any cold or flu symptoms.
-Remember any masks only work for 15 minutes, and then their only function is to stop your spittle from coughs and sneezes landing on someone else.
+Wear a face covering or mask to help reduce the risk of unexpected spread; ensuring you clean/ dispose of the items appropriately after use.

-From a public health perspective, there is no need for you to avoid work unless you identify as being part of the vulnerable population (over 70, unstable condition, or immunosuppression).
+If you have not been in contact with a positive case (or contacted by the CTB), there is no need for you to avoid work unless you identify as being part of the vulnerable population (over 70, unstable condition, or immunosuppression).
 It is however, up to each individual employer to take decisions that best safeguard their employees; please take your directive from them.
 The Government of Gibraltar recommends working from home wherever possible [Read CM’s speech 22nd March].

 COVID-19 remains a new virus and information about risk is continuously being revised, but what is evident is that people who have lowered immunity or have unstable underlying medical conditions, as above, are more likely to suffer severe symptoms.
 Of the patients admitted to hospital with this infection around half have pre-existing chronic conditions, and deaths that have occurred are nearly all in older individuals.